-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 2,731 bags yesterday; to register these stocks at 1,342,565 bags.
-There were meanwhile a smaller in number 2,010 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 32,772 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 33 bags yesterday; to register these stocks at 1,624,236 bags.
+There was meanwhile a larger in volume 3,521 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 39,012 bags.

-The commodity markets and working within an environment of renewed muscle for the U.S. Dollar were mostly softer for the day yesterday, to see the overall macro commodity index took a softer track for the day.
-The Oil markets did nevertheless experience a degree of buoyancy, while the Natural Gas, Sugar, Cocoa, Coffee, Cotton, Copper, Orange Juice, Wheat, Corn, Soybean, Gold and Silver markets had a softer day’s trade.
-The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.76% lower, to see this Index registered at 423.70.
-The day starts with the U.S. Dollar near to steady and trading at 1.221 to Sterling and at 1.057 to the Euro, while North Sea Oil is tending softer and is selling at $ 54.15 per barrel.
+The commodity markets along with the equity markets tended to lose their overall lustre yesterday and with the influential Oil markets one again taking a tumble, while there was no supportive news coming to the fore from any of the major economic blocs.
+The New York arabica Coffee, Orange Juice, Wheat, Soybean, Gold, Silver and Platinum markets had a day of buoyancy and the Natural Gas market was steady, while the Oil, Sugar, Cocoa, London robusta Coffee, Cotton, Copper and Corn markets had a softer day’s trade.
+The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.29% lower; to this Index registered at 362.78.
+The day starts with the U.S. Dollar steady in early trade and trading at 1.423 to Sterling and 1.084 to the Euro, while North Sea Oil is near to steady in early trade and is selling at 28.65 per barrel.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.

 JAN 1340 – 12 MAR 116.45 + 0.45